-The decreasing cost of DNA sequencing [1] has rendered a massive increase in the amount of highdimensional personalized biomedical data being generated [2].
-The molecular phenotype datasets, when generated in a high-throughput manner, substantially grow the list of the quasi-identifiers (such as birth date, ZIP code, gender) for the respective individual, which can be used by an adversary to identify them.
-Moreover, with the recent announcement of Precision Medicine Initiative [3], a very large body of these datasets is to be generated and shared among researchers [4].
-Following this, National Institutes of Health recently released the plans to encourage public access to biomedical datasets from scientific studies [4-6].
-Considering the fact that one does not need many identifiers to uniquely pinpoint an individual [7-9], these datasets has the potential to exacerbate the risk of privacy breach.
+The decreasing cost of DNA sequencing [1] has rendered a massive increase in the amount of highdimensional personalized biomedical data [2].
+Molecular phenotype datasets, when generated in a highthroughput manner, substantially grow the list of the quasi-identifiers (such as birth date, ZIP code, gender [3]) for participating individuals, which can be used by an adversary for re-identification of the identities.
+Moreover, with the recent announcement of Precision Medicine Initiative [4], a large body of these datasets is to be generated and shared among researchers [5].
+Following this, National Institutes of Health recently released the plans to encourage public access to biomedical datasets from scientific studies [5-7].
+Considering the fact that one does not need many identifiers to uniquely pinpoint an individual [3, 8, 9], these datasets have the potential to exacerbate the risk of privacy breach.

-Many consortia, like GTex [10], ENCODE [11], 1000 Genomes [12], and TCGA [13], are generating large amount of personalized biomedical datasets, Coupled with the generated data, sophisticated analysis methods are being developed to discover correlations between genotypes and phenotypes, some of which can contain sensitive information like disease status.
+Many consortia, like GTex [10], ENCODE [11], 1000 Genomes [12], and TCGA [13], are generating large amount of personalized biomedical datasets.
+Coupled with the generated data, sophisticated analysis methods are being developed to discover correlations between genotypes and phenotypes, some of which can contain sensitive information like disease status.
 Although these correlations could be useful for discovering how genotypes and phenotypes interact, they could also be utilized by an adversary in a linking attack for matching the entries in datasets where genotypes and phenotypes are stored.
 For example, when phenotype dataset is available, the adversary can utilize the phenotype-genotype correlations to statistically predict the genotypes, compare the predicted genotypes with the entries in another dataset that contains genotypes.
-For the entries that are correctly matching, he/she can reveal sensitive phenotype correlation is not high, the availability of a large number of phenotypegenotype correlations to the adversary increases the accuracy of correct linking, In fact, an adversary can perform correct linking with relatively small number of genotypes [14, 15].
+For the entries that are correctly matching, he/she can reveal sensitive phenotype correlation is not high, the availability of a large number of phenotype-genotype correlations jncreases the accuracy of correct linking.
+In fact, an adversary can perform correct linking with relatively small number of genotypes [14, 15].

-Several previous studies have demonstrated the possibility of individual identification under specific scenarios.
+Many different aspects of privacy have been intensely studied.
+Recently, genomic privacy is receiving much attention as a result of the deluge of datasets that are being generated.
+Different aspects of genomic privacy has been addressed in previous studies.
+Several studies have demonstrated the possibility of individual identification under specific scenarios.
 In [16], authors propose a novel statistical analysis methodology for testing whether an individual is in a pool of samples, where only the allele frequencies are known.
-In [17], the authors identify the identities of several male participants of 1000 Genomes Project [12] by using the Y-chromosome short tandem repeats as an individual identifying biomarker.
-A more detailed review can be found [18].
-In addition, different formalisms have been proposed for protecting sensitive information.
-For example, differential privacy [19] establishes bounds on the leakage of sensitive information in statistical databases.
-The solution involves building release mechanisms that track how much information is leaked and stops release when the estimated leakage privacy is above a predetermined threshold.

-This formalism imposes a stringent tradeoff between utility and privacy.
-It has been shown that differential privacy mechanisms can substantially decrease the utility of the biological data [20].
-In addition, the release mechanism must keep track of all the queries, which can complicate the way that the data is served [21].
-Another approach is homomorphic encryption [22], which enables performing operations on encrypted data directly.
-Complete protection of sensitive information is guaranteed as the data processors never interact with the unencrypted sensitive information.
-The drawback, however, Deleted: Many consortia, like GTex [3], ENCODE [4], 1000 Genomes [5], and TCGA [6], are generating large amount of personalized biomedical datasets.
+In [17], the authors identify the identities of several male participants of 1000 Genomes Project [12] by using the short tandem repeats on Y-chromosome as an individual identifying biomarker.
+A detailed review can be found [18].
+In addition, different formalisms for protecting sensitive information have been proposed and applied to genomic privacy.
+These censor or hide information, or aim at ensuring statistical indistinguishability of individuals in the released data.
+For example, differential privacy [19] involves building data release mechanisms that have guaranteed bounds on the leakage of sensitive information.
+The release mechanisms track how much information is leaked and stops release when the estimated leakage is above a predetermined threshold.
+Although this approach is theoretically very appealing, studies showed that it can substantially decrease the utility of the biological data [20].
+In addition, the release mechanism must keep track of all the queries, which can cause complications in data sharing [21].
+Homomorphic encryption [22] enables performing operations on encrypted data directly.
+Complete protection of sensitive information is guaranteed as the data